 LONG TERM HOUSING PROGRAM

-Since 1991, the Long Term Housing Program (LTHP) has been assisting homeless families to achieve educational, employment and other goals to become self- sufficient and move into independent housing upon program completion.
-Through this program, New Ground works intensely with up to twenty-five families at a time.
-We ensure that the entire family’s basic nutritional and physical needs are met upon first entering the program.
-Each family is placed in long-term, affordable, low-income housing owned and operated by The Interfaith Nutrition Network (INN).
-For the next three to five years, New Ground provides educational, vocational, and counseling services, as well as basic needs and much needed support through our intensive social work and education services for both the parents and children.
+In the Long Term Housing Program (LTHP) New Ground meets the family’s basic nutritional and physical needs upon first entering the program.
+Each family is placed in long-term, affordable, low-income housing.
+For the next three to five years, New Ground provides all the educational, vocational, and counseling services as well as basic needs and general support through our intensive social work and education services for all family members.

-All families in both the LTHP and JSP are assigned a primary social worker upon entering New Ground.
-This worker meets with the family at least once per week to assist them with everything they might possibly need.
-In the beginning, work includes ensuring overall safety and stability including all basic needs for the family.
-As the family acclimates to having a stable home and greater support system, they begin to take steps on their program goals to achieve future self-sufficiency and independence.
-Goals often include securing higher education for the parents, academic success for the children, budgeting, debt reduction, better employment opportunities, and improving skills in parenting, nutrition, and other life skills.
-New Ground social workers provide guidance, resources and assistance in all such areas.
+Early on, work includes ensuring overall safety and stability for the family.
+As the family acclimates to having a stable home and greater support system, they begin to take steps toward their program goals to achieve future self-sufficiency and independence.
+Goals include completing higher education for the parents, academic success for the children, budgeting and debt reduction, better employment opportunities, increasing household income, and improving skills in parenting, money management, nutrition, and other life skills.
+New Ground social workers provide guidance, resources and assistance in all of these areas.

 For New Ground families, the hope of breaking the cycle of homelessness lies in working with both the children and adults.
-To accomplish this, New Ground focuses on both traditional education goals (academics) as well as nontraditional ones (financial literacy), as this proves to be the way out of poverty for those we are currently serving as well as future generations.
+To accomplish this, New Ground focuses on traditional education goals for school programs as well as nontraditional areas of learning such as financial literacy, as this proves to be the way out of poverty now and for future generations.
 At New Ground, our motto is We Educate, We Empower!

 Since opening our doors in 1991:

-- 80% of all families in the Long Term Housing Program achieved almost all of their outlined goals for self-sufficiency and secured housing of their own upon leaving the program.
+- Over 82% of all families in the Long Term Housing Program achieved all or most of their outlined goals and secured permanent stable housing of their own upon leaving the program.

 - 100% of families increased their household income while in the Long Term Housing Program.

-- In June 2012, 100% of all school age children were promoted and / or graduated to the next grade level alongside their permanently housed peers.
+- Each June, 98 – 100% of all school age children were promoted and / or graduated to the next grade level alongside their permanently housed peers.